01 of 21

 Puzzle Piece Christmas Tree

 Flip puzzle pieces to their cardboard backs, then paint in various shades of pine tree green.
-Arrange into a Christmas tree shape, and then glue onto a blank canvas or square of cardboard.
+Arrange into a Christmas tree shape, and glue onto a blank canvas or square of cardboard.
 Finish by decorating with bunched balls of tissue paper and sequins.Continue to 4 of 21 below.

 04 of 21